-1 Let’s begin a conversation
+1. Let’s begin a conversation

-After our initial conversations, complete an electronic application here and indicate what year you’d like your child to join Puddletown School and what program you’re interested in.
-(There is no cost or commitment required to submit an application.)
+After our initial conversations, complete an electronic application here.
+Indicate what year you would like your child to join Puddletown School, and what program(s) you are interested in.
+There is no cost or commitment required to submit an application.

-4 Reserve a space
+4. Reserve a space

-Each year we typically have the most openings for three year olds in our classrooms for 3-6 year olds.
-Our program is built on a commitment from our families to staying through the kindergarten year, so as our graduates move on to elementary we fill those spots with younger children.
+Each year we typically have the most openings for three year olds in our classrooms for 3-6 year olds; the preschool/kindergarten program is built on a commitment from our families to staying through the kindergarten year, so as our graduates move on to elementary we fill those spots with younger children.
 Although there are fewer spots, we do occasionally have room for older preschool-kindergarten age children (4-5).
 In the Elementary and Middle School programs, we are accepting applications for first through eighth graders at this time.

-Every year, Puddletown School attempts to achieve a balance of age, identified gender, and Montessori experience within our classrooms.
+Every year, Puddletown School attempts to achieve a balance of age, self-identified gender, and Montessori experience within our classrooms.
 Puddletown strives to become a school where all children and families are welcome, feel welcome, and see themselves reflected here.
 Puddletown School does not discriminate on the basis of race, color, national or ethnic origin in hiring, promoting, or training of employees, nor in the admissions, rights, privileges, programs and activities of its learners.

 Generally, Puddletown is not equipped outright nor licensed to care for children with disabilities requiring specialized equipment or one-on-one aides; therefore any such care is conditional upon the family/caregivers and staff properly arranging for the child’s needs to be met.
 It is the goal for each child to be able to participate in and substantially benefit from this Montessori program without risk to themself or other children.
 Puddletown School reserves the right to limit entrance to the program or ask that a child be unenrolled from the program after a trial period, based on whether or not we have or can successfully access and implement the tools and strategies to best support a child’s needs, or whether we’ve been able to successfully collaborate with a family and/or a child’s outside support professionals to get the child’s needs met.